DoctorPingu/rainfall-prediction-knime/README.md

 ## License

+## License
-This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This project is licensed under the [MIT License](LICENSE).
-You **may not** copy, modify, or distribute this project for commercial purposes.
+You are free to use, modify, and distribute this project, provided proper credit is given.